The journey of a HTTP request

 - our webserver is built on top of ASP.NET, and it directs the request to BwdServer.runDarkHandler.

 - if it's a 404, the event is stored in the

 stored_events_v2table and sent to the client via Stroller (a sort of reverse proxy written in Rust)

-- if a page is found, the request is turned into an "input value",
+- if a page is found, the request path, body, and headers are passed to the

-- A trace is pushed to Stroller, which sends it via Pusher to the editor, where it appears as a dot on the canvas
+- A trace is pushed to Pusher, which forwards it to the editor, where it appears as a dot on the canvas.

 A trace is a combination of an event (referred to in Dark as an "input value"